spdskatr/MuffaloBot/README.md

 # MuffaloBotInterface

 This console project is for interacting with most Discord components of MuffaloBot.
-I call it "an open-ended unit tester"
+I call it "an open-ended unit tester".
+You do not need a config.json to start this (the steam api commands are disabled).